microsoft/react-native-windows/README.md

 - *Note:* If you are running on, or targeting, an x86 platform (like Xbox One) select "x86" instead.
 If you are deploying to Windows 10 Phone, select ARM.
 - Click the Run button to the right of the platform combo box control, or select the "Debug"->"Start without Debugging" menu item
 - You should now see a basic React Native app running on Windows that is ready for you to modify! :tada:
+- *Note:* You should **only** modify the project and source files for your app (e.g. `AwesomeProject`).
+The files for the "ReactNative" and other projects shown in Visual Studio are in the `node_modules` directory (which will not be committed to your source repository since it is ignored in `.gitignore`).
+Any changes to files in `node_modules` will be overwritten when doing an `npm install`.
+If you need to add a new native module or override some React Native behavior, see [Extending React Native](#extending-react-native)
 - For more information about how to deploy to Windows simulators/devices, and how to create a bundle for Release, view [RunningOnDeviceWindows](docs/RunningOnDeviceWindows.md)
 - Learn more about various [tools for debugging React Native](http://facebook.github.io/react-native/docs/debugging.html).